 Here's another thing you and your cat have in common: a love for herbs.
-If you enjoy cooking with fresh herbs like rosemary and parsley, you can start doing a happy dance – they're safe for your fur baby, too!
+If you enjoy cooking with fresh herbs like the parsley or rosemary plant, you can start doing a happy dance – they're safe for your fur baby, too!

 In fact, parsley is full of potassium, beta-carotene, and vitamins A, B, and C, which are all good things in the cat world.

 The rosemary plant is one of the world's most favored herbs for its versatility in cooking as well as its relaxing scent.
 So do cats like rosemary?Yes!
 Your cat loves it because rosemary acts as a natural flea repellant, too!

 However, it's important to also note that the strong scent of rosemary can be too powerful for some cats.
 That's why it is often used as a cat repellent as well.
 If you do not want your cat to go to a specific place or you want to deter them from scratching, try making a cat repellent spray with rosemary oil and water.

 Many of the cat friendly plants that are healthy for your cat are also healthy for you!
 In the world of us two-legged creatures, valerian is known for its sleep promoting properties.
 However, it'll do just the opposite for your cat.